Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Fast hosting with fast CDN via Templ

 The first step is to move your site to Templ hosting free of cost for 60 days.
-Ask the company to enable Google CDN with full page caching for maximum performance.
-Additionally, they will perform a premium speed optimization service for the newly migrated sites to their platform and share with you the before/after results like the below.
+Ask the company to enable Google CDN with full-page caching for maximum performance.
+Additionally, they will perform a premium speed optimization service for the newly migrated sites to their platform and share the before/after results with you, such as the ones below.

 Delay JavaScript execution via WP Rocket.